chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Profiles
 ------------------------------------------------------------

+Chef Automate contains a compliance profiles asset store that provides several built-in profiles covering baseline security checks through CIS benchmarks across multiple operating systems.

+In Chef Automate 0.8.5, the compliance profiles asset store is enabled by default.
+You can manage your profiles through :doc:`api_automate` as well as through the Chef Automate UI.
+See :doc:`/chef_automate_compliance` for more information on the new integrated compliance functionality.

-Starting with Chef Automate version 0.6, the Chef Automate server contains a compliance profiles asset store.
-Enable the service by adding this line:
+In Chef Automate version 0.6, the profiles asset store functionality is available; however, you must enable the service by adding this line:

 .. code-block:: bash